TV3 (Catalan TV channel): Criticisms and controversies

-Since the Statute of Autonomy of Catalonia reform referendum, including the 2006 Generalitat elections and the June 2007 municipal elections, all the electoral information during a campaign broadcast by TV3 news programmes is unsigned as TV3 (and most Catalan) reporters object to the rules that assign the air time of each political party and the order they air in the order of electoral seats won at the previous election (the more seats, the more airtime and first on air) and not based on objective and professional criteria.
-On several occasions, journalists' unions have denounced those known as "electoral blocks" imposed by the Electoral Board.
-These are propaganda spaces of the political parties and, according to the News Council of public channels such as TV3, TVE, and BTV (Barcelona Televisió), do not comply with the principles of impartiality, pluralism, and neutrality, so in each election campaign, the spectators can see how the journalists have placed a badge on which they put "Fora Blocs" (not to the electoral blocks).
+Since the 2006 referendum on the reform of the Statute of Autonomy of Catalonia, including the 2006 Generalitat elections and the June 2007 municipal elections, all electoral information broadcast by TV3 news programmes during a campaign is unsigned as TV3.
+Many Catalan reporters also object to the rules that assign the air time of each political party and their order of appearance according to seats won at the previous election rather than other criteria.
+On several occasions, journalists' unions have denounced the presence of these "electoral blocks" imposed by the Electoral Board.
+Some politicians have also criticised these as spaces for propaganda for favoured political parties.
+According to the News Council of public channels such as TV3, TVE, and BTV (Barcelona Televisió), do not comply with the principles of impartiality, pluralism, and neutrality.
+However, TV3 President Mònica Terribas has denied these claims, also criticising calls for funding cuts to TV3, claiming that these represent a conspiracy on the part of large Spanish media groups seeking to weaken TV3.

-On the other hand, political parties and civil organisations have also criticized that TV3 serves the Catalan nationalist sector as a political tool and does not fairly represent different opinions on the question of national identity in Catalonia.
-Likewise, some mainstream newspapers have also published several articles criticizing TV3 for favoring the views of the Catalan Government or empathizing with the independentism movement International observers have noticed these same newspapers have enthusiastically supported the constitutionalist (anti-independence) campaign, which lead those newspapers, ideologically related to the Spanish right-wing, to try to raise doubts about the observers' actions.
+Political parties and civil organisations have also criticized TV3 for apparently serving as a political tool for the Catalan nationalist movement and not fairly representing different opinions on the question of national identity in Catalonia.
+Likewise, some newspapers have criticised TV3 for favouring the views of the Catalan Government or sympathising with the independence movement.
+The Catalan government has also been accused of investing public funds in pro-independence media coverage abroad.
+However, some international observers have noted that many of the same newspapers critical of TV3 have enthusiastically supported the anti-independence campaign and are ideologically aligned with the Spanish right-wing, while showing that overall coverage of the Catalan independence movement in the Spanish national press has been overwhelmingly negative and biased in favour of unionism.